Nova200019/Media-management-platform/README.md

 5. **Access the Application**:
     - Frontend: Open your browser and navigate to `http://localhost`
     - Backend: The backend server will be running on `http://localhost:3000`
+    - Or you can change them using environment variables used in compose

 This setup guide provides instructions for setting up the Media Management Platform using Docker and accessing the frontend via `http://localhost`.